aleksey-makarov/aiken-auction/README.md

 When *Bidder* wants to make a bid, it issues a transaction that has the *lot* as an input, to the auction script address as an output.
-`MkBid` constructor of type `AuctionRedeemer` should be specified as a redeemer.
+`MakeBid` constructor of type `AuctionRedeemer` should be specified as a redeemer.

 ```Rust
 type AuctionRedeemer {